amitbhalla/dockerstuff/README.md

 # Commands

+For chapter specific details read the *README.MD* inside the chapters.

 ## Basic Workflow
 1. Build an image based on Dockerfile `docker build .`
 2. Once an image is built, use `docker run <id>` to run a container from that image